dekuNukem/duckyPad/getting_started.md

 * Press `Backup...` button to access the backups.

-* To restore a backup, [format the SD card in FAT or FAT32](resources/pics/format.PNG), then copy everything back.
+* To restore, [format the SD card in FAT or FAT32](resources/pics/format.PNG), then copy everything back.

 ### Run it!